-Tuesday Tips: Columbia MBA Essay Tips for 2025-2026
+Columbia MBA Essay Tips for 2026-2027

-Columbia Business School has released its MBA essay prompts for the Class of 2028, and they reflect everything CBS is known for: intensity, ambition, and opportunity.
-Set in the heart of New York City, this fast-paced program attracts students who are ready to hustle—and who have the academic horsepower to keep up.
-If you’re aiming for a Columbia MBA, you’ll need to show that you’re not just prepared for the challenge, but excited to thrive in it.
+Columbia Business School has confirmed its MBA essay prompts for the Class of 2029, and they reflect everything CBS is known for: intensity, ambition, and opportunity.
+This fast-paced program attracts students with the drive and the academic horsepower to keep up.

 What is your immediate post-MBA professional goal?
 (50 characters maximum)

 This is a deceptively simple question.
-It requires you to condense your career goals into a short career vision statement.
-If your goal is to work at an investment bank after graduation, you could always just say: “Work in finance.”
-To add a bit more detail, consider adding a little more color.
+It asks you to condense your career goals into a short vision statement.
+If your goal is investment banking, you could simply say: “Work in finance.”
+The better move is to add color.
+Something like “Real estate finance at a private equity firm” tells the committee far more about your interests and goals, and it sets the tone for the first essay.

 Why do you prefer the January entry term?
 (50 characters maximum)

-Applicants to the January entry for Columbia Business School should answer this question.
-The focus is to describe why you are applying for January entry.
-Typically, J-term applicants return to the same firm or industry post-MBA.
-This means the standard two-year MBA experience with a summer internship is less important, and the additional time working is more important.
+Applicants to the January entry should answer this question by describing why J-term timing is right for them.
+Typically, J-term applicants return to the same firm or industry post-MBA, so the standard two-year experience with a summer internship matters less and the extra working time matters more.
+If your reasons are atypical, make sure you can explain why an internship is not necessary for you.

 How do you plan to spend the summer after the first year of the MBA?
-If in an internship, please include target industry(ies) and/or function(s).
-If you plan to work on your own venture, please indicate a focus of business.
 (50 characters maximum)

-Columbia MBA Essay 1
+How do you write Columbia MBA Essay 1 about your career goals?

 Through your resume and recommendation, we have a clear sense of your professional path to date.
 What are your career goals over the next three to five years and what is your long-term dream job?
 (500 words)

-Columbia is looking for ambitious thinkers—those with clear short-term goals and bold, long-term visions.
+Columbia looks for ambitious thinkers with clear short-term goals and bold long-term visions.
 This essay is your chance to show not just what you want to do, but why CBS is the place to help you get there.
-The program will expose you to people and opportunities that broaden your perspective and challenge you to push beyond your comfort zone.
+Reflect on what genuinely motivates you, and do not shy away from bold aspirations, especially when they align with Columbia’s global, high-impact ethos.

-Columbia MBA Essay 2
+How do you approach Columbia MBA Essay 2 on building community?

 Please share a specific example of how you made a team more collaborative, more inclusive or fostered a greater sense of community within an organization.
 (250 words)